bzquan/Documents/Documents/TestEssenceOfTDD.md

 # Source code is design

 This argument comes from [What Is Software Design?
 By Jack W. Reeves](http://www.developerdotstar.com/mag/articles/PDF/DevDotStar_Reeves_CodeAsDesign.pdf).
 A specification says what to do, a design document says how to do it.
 Design document needs some tools to be described, e.g. UML diagrams, block diagrams, natural languages, programming languages.
 When the document is detailed enough, complete enough, and unambiguous enough that it can be interpreted mechanistically, whether by a computer or by an assembly line worker, then you have a design document.
 What tools to be use in design document doesn't matter, these are all communication tools.
-However, we need several level of abstractions to describe design, e.g. architectures(top level design), internal building blocks(class design), and implementations(low level design), in order to communicate better among designers.
+In this sense __source code is final detailed design.__ However, we need several level of abstractions to describe design, e.g. architectures(top level design), internal building blocks(class design), and implementations(low level design), in order to communicate better among designers.

 Designing is a process, we need many creative works in implementation and refactoring after detailed design, it has not been completed until you have written and tested the code.
 The only way we validate a software design is by building it and testing it.
 There is no silver bullet, and no “right way” to do design.

+# Source code is not the whole story

+We need design document, which is more abstract than source code, to show overall structure of the system, dynamic interactions between components before writing program.
+Architecture design is more or less a kind of design specification.
+However internal building blocks design document(detailed design) is not always design specification but it is a kind of thinking and communication tool.
+This kind of document could be __informal__ at the beginning, and it shall be evolved.
+It means that the role of detailed design is a guidline for writing source code when implementing.
+After completion of implementation, the role of detailed design document is an assistant material for maintainers to understand source code.
+Although source code could be considered final design document, but we need various assisting document for developers to understand source code because the abstraction level of source code in current programming languages is still low.
+Abstraction is one of the most effect tool for tackling complex problems.
+We need higher level of documents to describe source code for understaning it more effectively.

 # Indivisuals are more important